-Zone Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development If: (1) (2) a dwelling house in precincts LDR2, LDR3, LDR4 or LDR5; or a dual occupancy in precinct LDR5.
-Low density residential zone code Accepted development Any other building work not listed in this table.
+Zone gories of development and ssment Assessment benchmarks for assessable development and requirements for accepted development Editor's note-Some of the acceptable outcomes for detached houses in the Low density residential code are alternative provisions to the Queensland Development Code.
+If: (1) a dwelling house in precincts LDR1, LDR2, LDR3, LDR4 or LDR5; or Low density residential zone code (2) a dual occupancy in precinct LDR5.
+Accepted development Any other building work not listed in this table.